Public Speaking and Workshops

 Post-Harvest and Food Safety

-Keep The Quality: Post-Harvest Handling For Vegetable Farms.
+Keep The Quality: Post-Harvest Handling For Vegetable Farms

-What you do in the pack shed often makes the critical difference between vegetables that sit around and vegetables that sell and hold their quality long after they have left the farmer’s hands.
+What you do in the packing shed often makes the critical difference between vegetables that sit around and vegetables that sell and hold their quality long after they have left the farmer’s hands.
 Come learn the tools, techniques, and philosophies that guide a quality packing operation.
+Class Handouts | Storage Requirements For Vegetables | Respiration Rates of Vegetables

 Designing Your Packing Shed